 How do I work my lats with dumbbells?

 Most dumbbell lat exercises are row variations, such as the bent-over dumbbell row, single-arm dumbbell row, Kroc row, renegade row, seal row, and incline row.
-Dumbbell deadlifts and dumbbell lat pullovers also provide activation to the latissimus dorsi.
+Dumbbell deadlifts and dumbbell lat pullovers can also provide activation to the latissimus dorsi.

 What is the most effective lat exercise?